GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ## Register your Sens'it as a dev kit

 After you have activated your device, it should be visible in your [sensit.io](https://sensit.io) web portal.
-To use the device with the [Sigfox backend](https://backend.sigfox.com) system and integrate with upstream platforms like GCP, you need to register the device as a dev kit (development kit).
+To use the device with the [Sigfox backend](https://backend.sigfox.com) system and integrate with upstream platforms like Google Cloud, you need to register the device as a dev kit (development kit).

 Execute the following steps to register your Sens'it as a dev kit: